-Note 13: The common mode rejection ratios of the LTC1967 are measured with DC inputs from 50mV to 350mV.
-The input CMRR is defined as the change in $V{IOS}$ measured between input levels of 0V to 350mV and input levels of V+ - 350mV to V+ divided by V+ - 350mV.
-The output CMRR is defined as the change in $V{OOS}$ measured with OUT RTN = 0V and OUT RTN = V+ - 350mV divided by V+ - 350mV.
+Note 12: The LTC1968 is a switched capacitor device and the input/output impedance is an average impedance over many clock cycles.
+The input impedance will not necessarily lead to an attenuation of the input signal measured.
+Refer to the Applications Information section titled "Input Impedance" for more information.
+Note 13: The common mode rejection ratios of the LTC1968 are measured with DC inputs from 50mV to 350mV.
+The input CMRR is defined as the change in V{IOS} measured with the input common mode voltage at 0V and V+, divided by V+.
+The output CMRR is defined as the change in V{OOS} measured with OUT RTN = 0V and OUT RTN = V+ - 350mV divided by $V^{+} - 350 \text{mV}$

-Note 14: The LTC1967 input and output voltage swings are limited by internal clipping.
+Note 14: The LTC1968 input and output voltage swings are limited by internal clipping.
 However, its $\Delta\Sigma$ topology is relatively tolerant of momentary internal clipping.

-Note 15: The LTC1967 exploits oversampling and noise shaping to reduce the quantization noise of internal 1-bit analog-to-digital conversions.
+Note 15: The LTC1968 exploits oversampling and noise shaping to reduce the quantization noise of internal 1-bit analog-to-digital conversions.
 At higher input frequencies, increasingly large portions of this noise are aliased down to DC.
 Because the noise is shifted in frequency, it becomes a low frequency rumble and is only filtered at the expense of increasingly long settling times.
-The LTC1967 is inherently wideband, but the output accuracy is degraded by this aliased noise.
+The LTC1968 is inherently wideband, but the output accuracy is degraded by this aliased noise.